brkarcher/brkarcher.github.io/shadow.md

 "It is just past midnight, Knight Nasira," Ae's voice rang from behind her at the chapel entrance.
 "You are very early."

-"You are early, too, holy mother," she replied.
+"You are early, too, Holy Mother," she replied.
 "I thought to pray and think."

 "Did Way not order you to get some sleep?"